 - Life Alert connects you to a certified call center instead of only calling 911

 When we tested the devices, we didn’t find many similarities between Life Alert and Apple Watch.
 Life Alert, a brand that is well-known for their commercial tagline “Help, I’ve fallen and I can’t get up!” has been working with seniors and their families for decades.
 And Apple Watch has only recently begun offering emergency alert-type services; otherwise, the smartwatch is an all-encompassing device that’s not made specifically for seniors and their needs.

-That being said, they both offer wearables, include apps, and can contact emergency services should you need immediate help.
+That being said, they both offer wearables, including apps, and can contact emergency services should you need immediate help.
 With the touch of a button (or screen!), both Life Alert and Apple Watch can help in a time of crisis and alert family and friends.
-Plus, they’re both water resistant and can be used in the shower or bath.
+Plus, they’re both water-resistant and can be used in the shower or bath.